OpenCyphal/pycyphal/docs/pages/usage.rst

 Source code
 -----------

-The source code relies on the custom data types presented above.
+The demo relies on the custom data types presented above.
 In order to run the demo, please copy-paste its source code into a file on your computer and update the DSDL paths to match your environment.